 When looking for financial advice, you may have trouble deciding between hiring a certified public accountant (CPA) or a certified financial planner (CFP).
 Depending on your circumstances, you could need one or the other—or both.

-There will come a point in your finances when it makes sense to have additional help figuring out the best way to invest or to file your taxes.
+There may come a point when it makes sense to have additional help figuring out the best way to file your taxes, for example.
 Then you’ll need an accountant.
-You may also be faced with a time when you need someone to help manage your money, your investments, or help you manage a sizeable inheritance.
+You may also need someone to help you manage your money, plan your investments, or assist with a sizeable inheritance.
 Then you’d need a financial planner.

-When Should You Use an Accountant?
+When You Should Use an Accountant

 If you are extremely wealthy or own a business, you may consider getting an accountant to help you understand the laws surrounding your bookkeeping and taxes.

-When Should You Use a Financial Planner?
+When You Should Use a Financial Planner

 If you own your own business, your accountant and financial planner should be working together with you to help you stay on track financially.
 Additionally, some accountants also work as financial planners.